GoogleChrome/web.dev/src/site/content/en/blog/prefers-color-scheme/index.md

 which reverses the colors on the display, except for images, media, and some apps that use dark color styles.

-### Computer Vision Syndrome

-Computer Vision Syndrome, also known as Digital Eye Strain, is [defined](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1475-1313.2011.00834.x) as *“the combination of eye and vision problems associated with the use of computers (including desktop, laptop, and tablets) and other electronic displays (e.g.
+A special form of low vision is Computer Vision Syndrome, also known as Digital Eye Strain, which is [defined](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1475-1313.2011.00834.x) as *“the combination of eye and vision problems associated with the use of computers (including desktop, laptop, and tablets) and other electronic displays (e.g.